dreamora/airconsole-unity-plugin/README.md

 # Platforms

-AirConsole supports WebGL and AndroidTV as targets.
+AirConsole supports WebGL, Android TV and Android Automotive as targets.
 To make use of this plugin, you need to make sure to switch your target to either WebGL or Android.
+Use `GetAndroidDeviceType()` to adapt your game for the detected device type.

 # Support